Social media star Joey Suarez is feeling Proud as he tours the US with his music

 All of my original music – live!
 Dancers, free swag, and a ton of prizes on social media.
 No matter the size of the show, we’re prepared to bring down the house with original electric pop music!

-What’s the message that you hope to convey through your appearance at Pride events?
+What’s the message that you hope to convey through your music?

 I hope to remind our community of those who have sacrificed so much for us to be here.
 Pride is something beautiful, born out of times which we sometimes view as terrible.
 It’s something we celebrate as a reminder of how far we’ve come, and it’s a lesson to those around us who are fighting for the same human rights we all deserve.